WJ-NFI/hansken-extraction-plugin-sdk-examples/README.md

 The Extraction Plugin Software Development Kit can be used to develop an extraction plugin that can be run during the extraction process.

+.. note:: The Hansken ExpertUI Documentation contains a section "Extraction Plugins SDK" written for plugin devs, which contains more details, explanations and a great FAQ on how to write, test and use Extraction Plugins.

 ## How to get started 101

 Now, in order to get started with a plugin(Python example here, but the same concepts apply for both Java & Python...and